PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ONE: STATEMENT OF INTENT

 The following positions will form the core of the Chapter Central Committee (hereafter referred to as the CCC) and be responsible for continued functioning of the Chapter.
 Members of the CCC may facilitate subcommittees and deputy roles as their position demands.
-Regional administrators and facilitators of subcommittees not enumerated in the Chapter Bylaws will be part of the CCC.
 Access to membership information from the Organization requires a Non-Disclosure Agreement be signed between the accessing member and the Organization.
 Pursuant to the Organization's mission of empowering marginalized people, all attempts shall be made to encourage queer, trans, indigenous, of color, disabled, and/or non-men members to step into leadership positions.

 Chapter liaison, secretary, and treasurer must, at time of taking office, be members of the national Organization, but may be nominated and undergo the election process before becoming members of the national Organization.

 Chapter liaison, secretary, and treasurer shall be elected by approval vote of the Chapter, with the candidate who receives the most approvals obtaining the position for a term of no less than one year.
 They may continue to serve past one year at their discretion if no other members wish to step into the role.
 Elections shall be held within 30 days if more than one member wishes to take on the role at any time following the one year mark of the prior election for that role.

 If any of the CCC roles become vacant via resignation or expulsion, an interim CCC member may be appointed without election by remaining CCC members.
 Interim CCC members may themselves call for an election to become permanent, or other members may call for an election to replace them in the role, at any time.

+Regional administrators and facilitators of committees not enumerated in the Chapter Bylaws will be part of the CCC.
+They may be National members or Local Comrades of the Chapter.
+They may be appointed or elected, and if elected, the voting base for regional administrators shall be members primarily residing in that region of the Chapter.

 ## SECTION TWO: LIAISON